Liaoliaoliaole/LOG-core/README.md

 ## The Source
 The source of the Morfeas-core project have the following submodules:
 * [SDAQ_worker](https://gitlab.com/fantomsam/sdaq-worker) - A libre (free) utilities suite for SDAQ devices.
-* [cJSON](https://github.com/DaveGamble/cJSON) - Ultralightweight open source JSON parser for ANSI C.
+* [cJSON](https://github.com/DaveGamble/cJSON) - An Ultralightweight open source JSON parser for ANSI C.
 * [open62541](https://open62541.org/) - An open source C (C99) implementation of OPC-UA.

 ### Get the Source